vipeller/aio_gp_test/doc/DTB_MAPPING_TELEMETRY.md

-# Map Asset Telemetry to Entities in Ontology
+# Map Asset Telemetry to Entities in Digital Twin Builder
 > [!NOTE]
 > For more information, see: [Add Entity Types and Map Data](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/digital-twin-builder/tutorial-2-add-entities-map-data)